What is Glaucoma?

 Are there different types of glaucoma?

-Yes, there are various types, including Open-Angle Glaucoma, Angle-Closure Glaucoma, Normal-Tension Glaucoma, Pediatric Glaucoma, and Secondary Glaucoma.
+Yes, there are various types of glaucoma, including open angle glaucoma, angle closure glaucoma, Normal-Tension Glaucoma, Pediatric Glaucoma, and Secondary Glaucoma.

 -